 Four times a year, West Side partners with Family Promise of Bergen County to host homeless working families for a week-long stay in our Youth Barn, providing a safe, comfortable place to sleep and spend time, three meals a day, companionship and support.
 Volunteers stay overnight, prepare and serve dinner, provide grab-and-go breakfast items, and help with setup and cleanup.
-Click the link above if you would like to volunteer for the October 21- 28 or December 9 -16 stay.
+Click the link above if you would like to volunteer for the October 25-November 1 or December 6 -13 stay.

 Habitat for Humanity

 In partnership with Habitat for Humanity of Bergen County, West Siders work with members of First Presbyterian Church of Ridgewood to build/renovate homes for hard-working families in the county.
-Potential opportunities for volunteers include construction, painting and landscaping.
+No experience or special skills are necessary!
 Interested in lending a hammer or a paint brush?

 Collection of nonperishable food for the Center for Food Action in Mahwah and First Presbyterian Church in Passaic takes place year-round.
 Items most needed by our food pantry partners include: peanut butter and jelly; macaroni and cheese; canned meat, tuna and beans; white and brown rice; hearty and low-sodium soups; canned fruit and vegetables; 100 percent juice; low-sugar cereals; diapers in sizes 2, 3 and 4; infant formula and baby food; Ensure/nutritional drinks; and dental hygiene supplies.
 Donations can be placed in the wooden bins in the entryway of the church any time the building is open.
 Volunteers are also needed to deliver the donations to our food pantry partners.